kylbutlr/public-chat-api/README.md

 API Endpoint: ```https://kylbutlr-chat-api.herokuapp.com/```

-[Click here for an example](https://kylbutlr-chat-api.herokuapp.com/posts) (This link goes to /posts)
+[Click here for an example](https://kylbutlr-chat-api.herokuapp.com/posts) (this link goes to /posts)

 Alternatively, download this repository and run the server locally: